-Not much to say about aquarium heaters – they are simple devices and should be easy to setup.
+There’s not much to say about aquarium heaters – they are simple devices and should be easily set up.
 This heater meets that expectation.
 It has an adjustment dial to set the temperature where you want it.
-It is the blue dial that you see – just rotate it so that the arrow on the red ring points to the set point temperature you want to maintain.
+It is the blue dial that you see – rotate it so that the arrow on the red ring points to the set point temperature you wish to maintain.

 One word of warning that is apparent from this design.
-When you purchase this heater, you would assume that it comes from the factory with that red ring set in the proper place (or very close).
-There really is no guarantee of this.
+When you purchase this heater, you assume it comes from the factory with that red ring set in the proper place (or very close).
+There is no guarantee of this.
 The factory might not have calibrated, or you may have purchased a returned heater with the ring rotated previously.
-All of this is to say that you should keep a close eye on the heater when you first set it up, making sure it is in the ball park of what you intend.
-Not that they are helpful at all, but here are the manufacturer instructions.
+All of this is to say that you should keep a close eye on the heater when you first set it up, ensuring it is in the ballpark of what you intend.
+Not that they are helpful at all, but here are the manufacturer’s instructions.

-I have seen some bad reviews on amazon for this heater where it was not performing at all as the user intended.
-I suspect that the heater came with poor calibration, or even more likely the user rotated that red (calibration) ring around before they knew what it did, thus ruining the heater accuracy themselves without knowing it.
+I have seen some bad reviews on Amazon for this heater, where it was not performing at all as the user intended.
+I suspect that the heater came with poor calibration, or even more likely, the user rotated that red (calibration) ring around before they knew what it did, thus ruining its accuracy without knowing it.

-I have not used this heater over an extended duration, but have used it for quarantine tanks and such.
+I have not used this heater for an extended duration, but have used it for quarantine tanks and such.
 It has worked great.
-I have used it both with a temperature controller and without.
+I have used it both with and without a temperature controller.
 It seems perfectly reliable and accurate even when using no controller.

 Cost and Comparison:

-I think it is reasonable for this heater to be priced slightly higher than some competitors based on the better construction I have described.
-Pricing is fairly flat across the rage of heat capacities (all in USD): The 50 watt is around $21; 200 watt is around $32; the 300 watt is around $32.
-As a comparison, the Hydor Theo heaters is $ for the 50 watt and $25 for the 200-watt (strange – the Hydor heaters are almost the same price across all power capacities).
+Based on the better construction I have described, I think it is reasonable for this heater to be priced slightly higher than some competitors.
+Pricing is relatively flat across the range of heat capacities (all in USD): The 50-watt is around $21; the 200-watt is around $32; the 300-watt is around $32.
+As a comparison, the Hydor Theo heaters are $23 for the 50-watt and $23 for the 200-watt (strange – the Hydor heaters are almost the same price across all power capacities).

 Use in Fluval Spec Aquariums:

-As I alluded to earlier, the Eheim Jager heaters (25 watt and 50 watt) do not fit completely submerged in the Fluval Spec V aquarium – it is too tall.
-I suppose if you were operating your Spec V without a top you could arrange the tall Jager heater and have it poke out the top some.
+As I alluded to earlier, the Eheim Jager heaters (25-watt and 50-watt) do not fit completely submerged in the Fluval Spec V aquarium – it is too tall.
+If you were operating your Spec V without a top, you could arrange the tall Jager heater and have it poke out the top some.
 I discuss heater options for both the Spec V and III separately.

 This heater fits great in the taller Spec III aquarium.
 You could suction cup mount this heater inside the display section; however, it’s cleaner to put it concealed in the pump section.
 If you do this, don’t bother with the suction cups – just lower it down and let it dangle.

-If it touches the flow tube or the glass a bit that’s not a problem.
-Don’t forget that if you place the heater in the pump section consider performing the flow tube modification.
+If it touches the flow tube or the glass a bit, that’s not a problem.
+Remember that if you place the heater in the pump section, consider performing the flow tube modification.

 The bottom line is this: The Eheim Jager line of aquarium heaters have a robust build, are accurate, have been reliable in my use, and are a very reasonable price.
-If they made one just a bit shorter I’d use it in our main Spec V aquarium.
-Highly recommended for those with Spec III aquariums or anyone who needs a good submersible heater.
+If they made one a bit shorter, I’d use it in our main Spec V aquarium.
+I highly recommend it for those with Spec III aquariums or anyone who needs a good submersible heater.